Are You Lonely for Me (Freddie Scott song)

-"Are You Lonely for Me", written and produced by Bert Berns (aka Bert Russell), is a song first recorded by Freddie Scott.
+"Are You Lonely for Me", written and produced by Bert Berns (a.k.a.
+Bert Russell), is a song first recorded by Freddie Scott.

 The single was Scott's highest-charting single on the R&B chart, hitting the number-one spot for four weeks, in early 1967.
 "Are You Lonely For Me" was also Freddie Scott's second and last Top 40-hit single.
 The song's back up vocals were performed by Cissy Houston and the Sweet Inspirations.